 The knowledge produced by the LGBTQIA+ community supports an open, communicative, consent-based environment.
 The more categories that we have, the more potential harmonious combinations we can find.
 When our culture has linguistic categories for various subjective states, and these categories are seen as equal, then we can facilitate consent and healthy communication.

-I identify as asexual and nonbinary.
+I identify as on the border between asexual and demisexual (which requires a strong emotional connection prior to the desire for physical intimacy) as well as nonbinary.
 This unique balance of sexuality and gender identity sends a signal to other community members that I am interested in friendships, not sexual interactions, and that I am not going to understand my friendships as a cis man.
 Others in my environment, especially the LGBTQIA+ community can harmonize with me based on these overt characteristics of my identity.
 Conversely, a trans woman can use this linguistic category to communicate to others her consent.
 She may seek friends in other trans and cis women, but she may seek sexual partners in trans and cis men, for example.
 The linguistic knowledge of the LGBTQIA+ community facilitates this.
 There is far more information “out in the open” in the LGBTQIA+ community.
 This represents a more evolved state.

 Ironically, the LGBTQIA+ community puts “out in the open” much of which has been “kept in the closet” throughout much of history, especially in the western world.
 The reality is that human sexuality and identity does not conform well to a strict binary system.
 Humans have been engaging in various types of sexual interactions and relationships as long as humans have existed.
 Prevailing social orders may encourage or restrict certain activities.
 However, this does not mean that humans still do not regularly engage in certain activities.
 Regardless of whether homosexual activity is legal, there will be homosexuality.
 Regardless of whether trans people get recognized, humans will still have alternative gender identities.
 As animals, humans will still follow their sexual instincts as well as instincts for healthy socializing, whether or not a particular society approves.